bvezilic/Variational-autoencoder/README.md

 ![wrong](https://user-images.githubusercontent.com/16206648/51078424-03ca6c00-16b5-11e9-9727-eb73447e52ae.png)

-See the `reduction` parameter in `binary_cross_entropy` function?
-Well, if that parameter was left to its default value of averaging loss per batch, the loss would always stay the same.
-However, when changed to *sum*, the reconstructions improved a lot.
+When leaving the `reduction` parameter in `binary_cross_entropy` to its default value of `average`-ing loss per batch, the loss would always stay the same and the all images will become a blob of all number combined.
+Changing reduction parameter to `sum` fixed the issue where model can properly reconstruct images.
+Examples can be seen in notebooks.

 ### Notebooks
 Example training and samples can be seen in [notebook](https://github.com/bvezilic/Variational-autoencoder/blob/master/notebooks/train_and_eval.ipynb).